 - Conferences May include counseling with a teacher, guidance counselor, or administrator concerning the behavior problem and recommendation for improvement.
 Parents may be asked to participate in the conference. - Detention Additional time assigned at school, either before, after or during regular school hours (including lunch), under supervision.
 Students who have detention time to serve are responsible for arranging their own transportation.
 The detention will be served on the day or days assigned by the principal or designee. - Corporal Punishment The use of corporal punishment (paddling) by a teacher or principal is governed by both state statutes and state and federal court decisions.
-The administering of corporal punishment must be by a teacher or principal in the presence of a school official (teacher or principal) who must be informed of the reason for the punishment beforehand in the presence of the student. - Use of Seclusion and Restraint Policy 6433

-Seclusion is the involuntary confinement of a student alone in a room or area from which the student is physically prevented from leaving while provided adult supervision.
-Seclusion may be used to:

-- (1) restore order to the classroom environment; - (2) remove the student from a reinforcing environment; - (3) permit the student's emotions to cool down; or,

-(4) permit the student to engage in a problem-solving process with another staff member.
+The administering of corporal punishment must be by a teacher or principal in the presence of a school official (teacher or principal) who must be informed of the reason for the punishment beforehand in the presence of the student. - Use of Seclusion and Restraint Policy 6433 Seclusion is the involuntary confinement of a student alone in a room or area from which the student is physically prevented from leaving while provided adult supervision.
+Seclusion may be used to: - (1) restore order to the classroom environment: - (2) remove the student from a reinforcing environment; - (3) permit the student's emotions to cool down; or, - (4) permit the student to engage in a problem-solving process with another staff member.
 Physical restraint is holding a student or otherwise restricting his or her movement.
-Physical restraint may be used to control the behavior of a student when that student's behavior poses an imminent danger of causing physical harm to the student or When restraint is deemed necessary, Clay others.
-Community Schools will make every effort to have staff members who are trained in restraint techniques implement the restraining technique.
+Physical restraint may be used to control the behavior of a student when that student's behavior poses an imminent danger of causing physical harm to the student or others.
+When restraint is deemed necessary, Clay Community Schools will make every effort to have staff members who are trained in restraint techniques implement the restraining technique.
 Other school personnel may employ restraint procedures only in clearly unavoidable emergency circumstances when fully trained school personnel are not immediately available.
 Untrained staff shall request assistance from trained staff as soon as possible.

 Seclusion and restraint are last resort interventions that provide the student an opportunity to regain self control while protecting the safety of the student and others.
 Both interventions will be used as a last resort in maintaining a safe and orderly learning environment for all students and staff.
+Any school employee or school resource officer using restraint shall report such to the building principal, their supervisor, or other designated administrator.
+A written report of each incident shall be completed by the employee or school resource officer who used such techniques or by the designated administrator.
+The written report is needed to contain the information required by the school corporation's seclusion and restraint plan.
 Parents/guardians will be notified of any use of seclusion or restraint with their child as soon as possible (within 24 hours).
 Legal Reference: I.C.
 20-33-8